 2. Nothing can cause its own motion.
 (Nothing in a state of potential can just up and change.
 It's a conceptual impossibility.
 Principle of sufficient reason.
 Every event has a cause.)

 3. Something moved (going from potential to actual) must be moved by something already actual.
 (Except for the first mover, this will mean something which is already in motion.)
-(Something perfectly inert cannot be a cause.)

 4. There cannot be an infinite series of moved movers.
 (The mirror analogy.)